Fantasy Points Logo - Wordmark

 Jayden Reed (GB) — Reed was spotted wearing a walking boot on his left foot for Green Bay’s preseason opener after injuring his foot earlier in the week.
 He started training camp on the NFI list for a toe injury, but Matt LaFleur said his most recent injury isn’t related to his toe injury.
 LaFleur also said they hope to have Reed back for the start of the season, but he could “potentially” miss Week 1.
 We initially targeted Reed to start the summer, but we’re backing off because of his foot injury.
 He was also having issues getting reps in two-WR sets behind first-round pick Matthew Golden and Romeo Doubs.
 (Added Aug.
 11)

 Brandon Aiyuk, Jauan Jennings, and Jordan Watkins (SF) — GM John Lynch cryptically said on July 23 that Aiyuk isn’t “anywhere close to having a concrete timeline” for his recovery, which was a strong indication he could stay on the PUP list for at least the first four games of the season.
 Kyle Shanahan told the media the rough estimate for Aiyuk’s return is around Week 6, but he could return sooner or later.
 Aiyuk required two surgeries for a torn ACL and MCL, which has him in jeopardy of missing extended time to open the season.
-We’ve anticipated all off-season that Aiyuk would miss the first half of the season, and we’re projecting for 8.5 games played.
+We anticipated that Aiyuk would miss the first half of the season, and we’re projecting for 8.5 games played.
 There’s a good chance Aiyuk doesn’t take the field until November as he recovers from his knee injury.
 It could take a few weeks to work into a full workload, so he’s not worth an investment at his ADP (110, WR49).

 San Francisco’s receiving corps is in shambles heading into the season.
 Jennings continues to sit out practices for his calf injury/new contract, and fourth-round pick Watkins is expected to miss about a month of action because of a high ankle injury.
 Jennings was at least back to light running on Aug.
 11. Demarcus Robinson is also facing a three-game suspension to open the season for a DUI charge, which leaves Ricky Pearsall and George Kittle as the clear main targets for Brock Purdy to open the season.
 (Added Aug.
 12)